wuyiquan/wuyiquan.github.io/_pages/about.md

 From 2023 to 2024, I have the privilege of being a visiting student at the University of Innsbruck, Austria.

-If you are interested in collaborating, please feel free to [contact me](mailto:wuyiquan@zju.edu.cn).
+❗️We are currently seeking PhD students.
+If you are interested in applying or collaborating with me, please feel free to [contact me](mailto:wuyiquan@zju.edu.cn).

 # 🔥 News
 - *2024.05*: &nbsp;🎉🎉 **One** paper is accepted by KDD'24!